uksrc/uksrc.github.io/_pages/strategy.md

   nav: "docs"
 ---

 The [UK SKA Regional Centre Strategy (pdf)](https://www.ukri.org/wp-content/uploads/2022/04/STFC-220422-Funding-Opp-UKSKARegionalCentre2022-UKSRCStrategy.pdf) covers the timescale of the construction phase and early operations phase (2022 to 2030) and provides the strategy for UK involvement in the SRCNet.
+This Strategy is owned by the [UK SKA Programme Board](https://www.ukri.org/about-us/stfc/how-we-are-governed/advisory-boards/uk-ska-oversight-committee-and-programme-board/).

 ## Vision ##
  * To enable UK scientists to lead exploitation of SKA data, by meeting the needs of the UK Science Community and providing seamless access to SKA data and support.